prikhi/pencil/docs/source/reference/behaviors.rst

 Example
 ^^^^^^^

-For more information on how to use this behaviour, please refer the associated tutorial on Using Nine-Patch.
+For more information on how to use this behavior, please refer the associated tutorial on Using Nine-Patch.

 InnerText
 ---------

-This behaviour is used to fill the content of the target object with a DOM text node.
+This behavior is used to fill the content of the target object with a DOM text node.

 Target object